axonivy/docker-samples/ivy-sso-openidc-apache-keycloak/README.md

 ## Currently not provided / not solved

+- Improve documentation
-- Issues with self-signed HTTPS certs
+- Solve issues with self-signed HTTPS certs
-- Sync users beween Ivy and Keycloak with LDAP?
+- sync users beween Ivy and Keycloak with LDAP?